Tesla’s stock defied gravity for years. Is Elon Musk’s EV party over?

 The stock’s decline since December stems from falling vehicle sales and profits; protests of Musk’s political activity, including his mass firings of U.S. government workers as a senior Trump advisor; and investor worries that politics are distracting the world’s richest man from tending to his cash cow.
 Still, Tesla’s market capitalization remains up about $65 billion since the election – an amount higher than the entire value of General Motors.

+After this article was published on Monday, Tesla shares fell by more than 15%, slicing off more than $125 billion in market value, after UBS cut its forecast for the automaker's first-quarter deliveries.
+The decline came in tandem with a broader market selloff on worries about tariffs and recession fears, with the Nasdaq losing 4% and the S&P 500 dropping 2.7%.

-Tesla’s total worth of $845 billion still tops the next nine most-valuable major automakers combined, which collectively sold about 44 million cars last year, compared to Tesla’s 1.8 million.
+Tesla’s total worth of $845 billion as of Friday's close still tops the next nine most-valuable major automakers combined, which collectively sold about 44 million cars last year, compared to Tesla’s 1.8 million.

 Investors have long bet on Musk’s visions of Tesla’s tomorrow rather than its profits today.
 But the widening gap between its real-world performance and analysts’ earnings estimates for unborn products has prompted some to warn of irrational exuberance.